Webhooks

 Streaming response (recommended): Return Content-Type: application/x-ndjson with newline-delimited JSON chunks.
 TTS starts speaking on the first chunk while your server continues processing.

 Mark interim chunks with "interim": true — the final chunk (without interim) closes the turn.
+Voice webhooks have a 30-second default timeout (configurable from 5–120 seconds per webhook) — always stream an interim chunk before doing slow work like LLM tool calls.

 Simple response: Return a single JSON object for instant replies.